The Vancouver All British Field Meet classic car show takes place on the grounds of VanDusen Botanical Garden on the Saturday of the May Long Weekend.

 TIP #1: Buy your tickets online and skip the early morning lineups.
 It’ll be worth waiting in line to get into this very popular event, but you’ll be even happier if you can bypass the queue.

-Especially if you plan to get there towards the start of the day and it’s a sunny day, it’ll also be worth paying the extra little processing fee for the convenience.
+Especially if you plan to get there towards the start of the day and it’s sunny, it’ll also be worth paying the extra little processing fee for the convenience.

 TIP #2: Tickets are available on the day at the gate.
-They will be the same as the above listed non-early bird prices, minus the couple of dollars in online fees.
+They will be the same as non-early bird prices, minus the couple of dollars in online fees.

 If you enjoy car shows like this, other Lower Mainland events you might be interested in at other times of the year include the following:

 - Vancouver International Auto Show – a major modern car show at the Vancouver Convention Centre in March.

 - Easter Vintage Car Rally – a gathering of over 70 vintage cars on Easter Sunday (which takes place each year in either March or April).
 In past years it took place in the parking lot of the H.R.
 MacMillan Space Centre.
 In 2019, however, it takes place at the Trev Deeley motorcycle store on Boundary Road.